 Frequently asked questions

-Which paint should I use?
+What paint should I choose?

 How many coats are needed?